UgandanSupaSoldier/DadJokesAPI/README.md

 2. ```Serve``` is used to launch the API server.
 3. ```Test``` is used to run the unit tests found within the tests folder.

-Included in the root directory of the project is a shell script which will build an executable binary to launch the CLI.
+Included in the root directory of the project is a shell script that will build an executable binary of the CLI.
 Alternatively the main.go can be run directly.
 As such, the server can be setup as follows:

 1. Directly using Go:
 ```